Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Xnnn** X offset of bed origin from turntable centre (not yet implemented)
 * **Ynnn** Y offset of bed origin from proximal joint (not yet implemented)

+##### Notes

-Note ^1^ : The A and F parameters only apply to normal moves not to G1 H2 (individual motor) moves.
+The **A** and **F** parameters only apply to normal moves not to G1 H2 (individual motor) moves.
 The intention is that when printing well away from the centre, the normal X and Y limits set by M201 and M203 are sufficient.
 When printing at a small radius, movement may need to be slowed down to limit the turntable speed and acceleration.

 There is currently no facility for offsetting the radius arm sideways from the centre of rotation of the turntable, or for moving the origin.